White Boy Posse: Death of Martin William Kent

 In 2007, White Boy Posse member Martin William Kent was run over and killed while trying to prevent fellow member William Roy King from stealing his car.
+King later pleaded guilty to criminal negligence causing death and was sentenced to 3.5 years in prison.

 Killing of Mitchell Chambers

 In December 2008, 23-year-old Mitchell Chambers was shot and killed in his pickup truck while waiting to take a woman to a movie.
-The shooter would later be identified as Joshua Petrin, a high-ranking member of the White Boy Posse.
+The shooter was later identified as Joshua Petrin, a high-ranking member of the White Boy Posse.
 Investigators allege that Chambers had been shot over the romantic relationship he had with the woman, a former girlfriend of Petrin's.
+In 2017, Petrin pleaded guilty to manslaughter and was sentenced to 10 years in prison.

 Lorry Santos homicide

 In September 2012, Lorry Ann Santos, a mother of four, was gunned down immediately after answering a knock on the door to her home.
 Her killing had apparently been intended for T.J.
 Cromartie, a former member of the White Boy Posse who left the gang in 2012.
 Instead, an incorrect memory led the shooter to the wrong address, where Santos resided.

-Lorry Santos' killer would later be identified as Randy O’Hagan.
+Lorry Santos' killer was identified as Randy O'Hagan.
+Also charged with murder were Joshua Petrin and Kyle Halbauer.
+Halbauer pleaded guilty to first degree murder, while O'Hagan and Petrin were convicted at trial.
+All three men were sentenced to life in prison without the possibility of parole for 25 years.

 Bob Roth decapitation

 In October 2012, the headless corpse of Robert John "Bob" Roth Sr. was discovered by Edmonton police located inside a garbage bag in a back alley near 132nd Avenue and 72nd Street in the Balwin neighbourhood.

-Roth was murdered by Randy James Wayne O'Hagan and Nikolas Jon Nowytzkyj, two White Boy Posse members.
+Roth was murdered by Randy O'Hagan and Nikolas Jon Nowytzkyj, two White Boy Posse members.
+In 2015, O'Hagan pleaded guilty to second degree murder and was sentenced to life in prison without the possibility of parole for 11 years.
+Nowytzkyj pleaded guilty to manslaughter and was sentenced to 20 years in prison.

 Shooting of Bryan Gower

 Sometime prior to or during 2012, alleged drug dealer Bryan Gower had apparently been stealing drugs and money from other associates of the White Boy Posse.
-In response, high-ranking WBP member Joshua Petrin ordered that he was to be killed.
-Two White Boy Posse hitmen were then sent to meet with Gower where he would be lured to his death.
+In response, high-ranking WBP member Joshua Petrin ordered him killed.
+Two White Boy Posse hitmen, Kyle Halbauer and Randy O'Hagan, were then sent to meet with Gower where he would be lured to his death.
 Once Gower had shown up to what was supposed to be a drug exchange at a rural intersection north of Lloydminster, he was immediately gunned down.

-The shooter, Kyle Darren Halbauer, was eventually arrested later in December of the same year.
+The shooter, Kyle Darren Halbauer, was arrested in December of the same year.
+Halbauer pleaded guilty to second degree murder and was sentenced to life in prison without the possibility of parole for 13 years.
+In 2016, Petrin was found guilty of manslaughter for ordering Gower's death and sentenced to 10 years in prison.